crowdfavorite/css-grid/README.md

 ### Weight

 CSSGrid means less junk in your HTML in favor of a little bit of extra CSS.
 Even then, CSSGrid weighs in at 8kb with comments and readable styles.

+### Dependencies

+In order to leverage the best of CSSGrid, your project will need to include the `base.css`, which is a compilation of the [HTML5 Boilerplate](http://html5boilerplate.com) CSS files, or a similar type of CSS reset.

+If you want to make customizations to the Sass files, you'll need [Compass](http://compass-style.org) installed first.
+From there, you can run `compass watch` in the command line from the same directory as the `config.rb` file.
+Changes to any Sass file will be compiled into the `css` directory, as expected.

 ### License